ezsystems/commerce-documentation/docs/guide/cache/content_cache_refresh/http_caching.md

 It enables configuring each controller's response separately.

-Another important solution is `Identity\IdentityDefiner` which has separate caches for different users or user groups.
+Another important solution is `Identity\IdentityDefiner` which has separate caches for different Users or User Groups.
 This service is optional.

 ## Configuration